 And, in another passage ‘dining with Duke Humphrey’:

-“iffe your Mties angels knowethe nocht the waye hethar Thomas Dalyeale sarviteur to my Lord of Kinlosse can addresse them whom I sall accept as thankfully as evare pierce pennilesse walde hawe donne iffe he wer leivinge my purse beinge as towme [empty] often tymes as ever his were and [my] credite is banished this land so that I muste lateinge moneye befoir some towne as doethe the Cavallrais of Londonne and sume tyme imitate thame banquettinge wyth duc omphrey and drinke wyth the deukes so that I thinke me heire placed in purgatorie for my sinnes”
+“iffe your Mties angels knowethe nocht the waye hethar Thomas Dalyeale sarviteur to my Lord of Kinlosse can addresse them whom I sall accept as thankfully as evare pierce pennilesse walde hawe donne iffe he wer leivinge my purse beinge as towme [empty] often tymes as ever his were and [my] credite is banished this land so that I muste lakinge moneye besiege some towne as doethe the Cavallrais of Londonne and sume tyme imitate thame banquettinge wyth duc omphrey and drinke wyth the deukes so that I thinke me heire placed in purgatorie for my sinnes”